mskrasnov/Ferrix/README.md

 ## What is Ferrix?

-Ferrix is a Rust-crate and program for obtaining information about computer hardware and software.
+Ferrix System Monitor is a Rust-crate and program for obtaining information about computer hardware and software.
 It is designed to work in modern Linux OS distributions.

 ## Functions (`ferrix-lib` crate)